best-practice-and-impact/qa-of-code-guidance/book/managers_guide.md

 ### How easy is it to adjust the way that the analysis runs?

-[Configuration files](configuration.md) allow you to change the way the code runs without editing the code.
+[Configuration files](configuration.md) allow you to change the way the code runs without editing the code itself.

-* You should store parts of the code that may change in separate configuration files.
+* You should store parameters for the code that often change between runs in separate configuration files.
 * Things that often change in analysis code include input and output file paths, reference dates and model parameters.